sjib/qgis-swmm/README.md

 - x-y tabular data references in other sections -> curves
 - Time series data referenced in other sections -> timeseries

 Then click on Run.
-Three result layers should appear in the project once the simualtion is complete.
+Three result layers should appear in the project once the simulation is complete.

 Credits